gabrielraeder/back-end-projects/README.md

 <details>
   <summary> MySQL All for One

-   - Project develop to learn about MySQL
+   - Project developed to learn about MySQL

   </summary>
   <a href=https://github.com/gabrielraeder/back-end-projects/tree/main/mysql-all-for-one>🔗 mysql-all-for-one</a>